marsjaninzmarsa/WordPress-J-QueryFilter/README.md

 ## Description ##

 Plugin for advanced filtering of site content by taxonomies and custom fields.
-If you have portfolio site and need to give users power of filtering items by topic and year, or photoblog with hundreds of photos categorized by colors, place and photographer, or even shop with bikes various type, vendor and price - this is something for you.
-You can setup filtering of any Post Type by any tax or meta parameter, text or numeric and display to your visitors fancy and configurable filtering widget.
+If you have a portfolio site and need to give users power of filtering items by topic and year, or photoblog with hundreds of photos categorized by colors, place and photographer, or even shop with bikes of various types, vendors and prices - this is something for you.
+You can setup filtering of any Post Type by any tax or meta parameter, text or numeric, and greet your visitors with fancy and configurable filtering widget.

 Development is happening [on GitHub](https://github.com/marsjaninzmarsa/WordPress-J-QueryFilter).